Creating an MVE Integrated with Fortinet

 This topic describes how to create and configure a Megaport Virtual Edge (MVE) with Fortinet Secure SD-WAN.
 Before you begin, you need user accounts with ordering permissions that provide access to the Megaport Portal and to Fortinet.

-For details on setting up a Megaport account, see Registering an Account.
+For details on setting up a Megaport account, see Creating an Account.

 Fortinet provides documentation for their SD-WAN product, including FortiManager and cloud connections, at Fortinet SD-WAN Documentation Library.

 This section provides an overview of the configuration steps in FortiManager and the Megaport Portal.
 Detailed procedures follow this basic step summary.

 The basic steps are: